kubepack/kubepack/docs/guides/scenario-10.md

 #### Get Dependencies

-`$ pack dep` command gets all the dependencies and place it under `manifests/vendor` folder.
+`$ kubectl plugin pack dep` command gets all the dependencies and place it under `manifests/vendor` folder.
  In this scenario, following things happen:

   - `kube-b` repository contains patch of jsonnet file's yaml,